WORK IN PROGRESS

 In the 1970s a cruiser tank (the “Covenanter”, the first such tank to be given a name) was dug up on Bradley Farm, then a pig and cattle farm, now Denbies Wine Estate vineyard.
 It was only ever used for training because by 1943 its armour was considered too weak to deal with new German tanks.
 It was one of four tanks buried when the Canadian Army left in 1944.
 Former gamekeeper and Estate bailiff, Walter Hitchcock (see Home Guard picture above), identified Its place of burial.
 It is now in the Army Tank Museum at Bovington.

 In 2017, five feet down in the chalk rubble under Denbies Wine Estate vineyard, the burial site of a second Covenanter tank was identified by Manchester tank enthusiast Rick Wedlock, using his magnetrometry equipment and a small digger.
 The digger’s bucket first struck the gun turret, then uncovered the front armoured louvres and the driver’s observation hatch.
-This second tank was excavated on 23rd May 2017.
-Possibly there are others still buried, as well as some other military relics.
+This second tank was excavated on 23rd May 2017, surprisingly still with a working wheel and original 1940s fuel.
+After six months on display at Denbies, it was removed for restoration by Rick Wedlock, although it will return each year on the anniversary of its excavation so its progress can be reviewed.
+Possibly there are other tanks still buried, as well as some other military relics.